Advanced Healthcare Directive Attorneys in Queens, NY

 Life is full of unexpected changes, and some can, unfortunately, alter or completely inhibit your ability to make decisions about medical care.
 Instead of leaving your family, doctors, or others to potentially bear the burdens of these decisions, you can take action today.
-SBAGK LLP is here to help you institute advanced healthcare directives so that you are prepared for a crisis.
+Gill & Kadochnikov P.C. is here to help you institute advanced healthcare directives so that you are prepared for a crisis.
 As a renowned estate planning firm, we have the know-how and skills to guide you in making thoughtful decisions about your future.

 To discuss advanced healthcare directives or any other estate planning matter, call (929) 405-1054 or contact our firm online.
 We offer complimentary consultations and can work with clients virtually.